 How does oxidized bronze / oil rubbed bronze fit in?

 Oil rubbed bronze is not bronze, and is instead named because of its colour - not the metal content.
-It's unique deep brown, almost black finish is achieved by oxidizing the brass and then neutralizing the oxidation process with water.
+It's unique deep brown, almost black finish is achieved by oxidizing the brass with a treatment and then neutralizing the oxidation process with water.
 This "freezes" the oxidation/patina.
 The metal is then coated with oil to achieve an even darker, matte lustre.

 With use the oil coating will wear, causing the patina to also wear, revealing hints of brass.
 To slow this process wax your oil-rubbed bronze hardware periodically, which will protect its gorgeous patina.